Why TRADEOS.tech vs. Everything Else

 The landscape

-Category 1: Simple bots (3Commas, Pionex, Shrimpy, etc.)
+Category 1: Simple automation apps (3Commas, Pionex, Shrimpy, etc.)

 These tools automate a single strategy — DCA, grid trading, or a simple indicator crossover.
 They are easy to configure and require no technical knowledge.